dorklein/fastapi-versioned/README.md

 # fastapi-versioning
-api versioning for fastapi web applications
+Api versioning for fastapi web applications with support for websockets.

 # Installation